Oil bosses fight 'bad guy' image ahead of climate talks

 Officials who attended the leaders' discussions ahead of the press conference said the heads of the national oil companies of Saudi Aramco and Mexico as well of India's Reliance Industries preferred not to include a reference to carbon pricing.

-The rift will amplify an already deep divide between Europe's Total, BP, BG Group, Eni, Statoil and Repsol and their U.S. peers including Exxon Mobil and Chevron who stayed away from the initiative.
+The rift will amplify an already deep divide between Europe's Total (TOTF.PA), BP (BP.L), BG Group BG.L, Eni (ENI.MI), Statoil (STL.OL) and Repsol (REP.MC) and their U.S. peers including Exxon Mobil (XOM.N) and Chevron (CVX.N) who stayed away from the initiative.

 BAD GUYS